jp-embedded/opengrid/README.md

 Models for opengrid.

 Note.
-Some of these models are work in progress.
+Some of these models are work in progress - as well as the documentation here :)